Qelxiros/lazybar/README.md

 # Lazybar
-This is a lightweight, event-driven status bar for X11.
+This is a lightweight, event-driven status bar for EWMH-compliant window managers on X11.
 It is tested exclusively on Linux, although support for other platforms may be added in the future.

 ## Features
 - [x] clock